September 12, 2019

 At a senior living community, it’s important to host events throughout the year.
 Events can help build brand awareness and they’re nice ways to invite others into your community to see everything you provide.
 Events are a big opportunities for the community to market itself.
 Some examples of events that a community can host are: educational events, open house events, happy hours, partnership events with a company in the town (such as a rehab company)—the possibilities are endless.

 You may be wondering: Is hosting these events worthwhile?
 Is there any ROI that can come out of hosting an event?
 To be honest, the answer isn’t simple.
-For a senior care event to be efficient and achieve ROI, there are some things that need to be done.
+For a senior living event to be efficient and achieve ROI, there are some things that need to be done.

 One of the first things a community needs to figure out is how many events they want to have throughout the year.
 One big event per month?
 Smaller, more intimate events throughout each month and one big event per quarter?
 The decision made will set the tone on how the community will market each event and how much money the community will be willing to spend.